 A decade and a bit later he manages a seven figure net worth made up of a mix of traditional stock market investments and what the the establishment sniffily refer to as ‘alternative’ investments.
 These include overseas property, burial plots and UK dementia care homes.

 He is opinionated.
-In fact, he lets rip with a rant at least twice a month in either his Wealth Watch newsletter or his weekly Elite Investor TV episodes.
+In fact, he often lets rip either in his monthly glossy magazine Elite Lifestyle or in his weekly Elite Investor TV episodes.
 He doesn’t like Big Government, and he doesn’t like it when regulatory Quangos like the FCA start making investment decisions on behalf of the citizens of a supposedly free country.
 A short flavour of his feelings:

 “How can these imbeciles with zero real world investment experience dare to classify British citizens as either too thick or too poor to decide where to put their hard earned cash?
-New rules for 2014 mean that, if you earn £100,000 a year, you’re classed as a grown-up able to make your own investment decisions.
+New rules introduced back in 2014 mean that, if you earn £100,000 a year, you’re classed as a grown-up able to make your own investment decisions.
 But, if you earn a mere £99,000, you’re a vulnerable thicko who must be protected from himself by the Nanny State.
 So you are BANNED from certain investments because Nanny Knows Best.
-Of course you can invest in ‘safe’ things like the stock market (err, remind me what happened in 1929, 2008 etc) but not in ‘risky’ things like forestry which has beaten most other investment returns for more than a century.
+Of course you can invest in ‘safe’ things like the stock market (err, remind me what happened in 1929, 2008 etc) but not in ‘risky’ things like bonds and loan notes offering high returns secured against a property portfolio.
 It’s bonkers!”